ruby-hyperloop/todo-tutorial/story.md

   end
 end
 ```

+The browser screen will go blank because we have not defined the three subcomponents.
+Lets define them now:

-and the stub out the three sub components by adding three new ruby files to the app/hyperloop/components folder:
+Add three new ruby files to the `app/hyperloop/components` folder:
 ```ruby
 # app/hyperloop/components/header.rb
 class Header < Hyperloop::Component